NOTICE OF PRIVACY PRACTICES

 - You may ask us to restrict certain uses and disclosures of your medical information.
-We are not required to agree to your request but if we do, we will honor it.
+We are not required to agree to all requests for restriction, but if we do, we will honor it.

 - Generally, you may inspect and copy your medical information.
+You can ask to receive an electronic or paper copy of your medical record.
 This right is subject to certain specific exceptions, and you may be charged a reasonable fee for any copies of your records.

 - You may ask us to amend your medical information.
 We may deny your request for certain specific reasons.
 If we deny your request, we will provide you with a written explanation for the denial and information regarding further rights you may have.

-- You have the right to receive an accounting of the disclosures of your medical information made by ARH during the last six years (but not prior to April 14, 2003), except for disclosures for treatment, payment or healthcare operations, disclosures which you have authorized, and certain other specific disclosure types.
+- You have the right to receive an accounting of the disclosures of your medical information made by ARH during the last six years except for disclosures for treatment, payment or healthcare operations, other disclosures listed in this notice, disclosures which you have authorized, and certain other specific disclosure types.

 REVISION OF NOTICE OF PRIVACY PRACTICES